 This mode uses the backed up database files (including the journal file) to start the database.
 DBMaker will use the incremental backup files to rollover the operations up to the point in time specified in the fields indicated by the Time of Database Restoration option.
 When this option is selected, Server Manager prompts the user to copy backup files to the database and then prompt the user for each incremental file that is to be used to roll the database over upon startup.
-If no value is specified or the database will be restored to its default value.
+If no value is specified or the date specified is later than the time of the last incremental backup, the Time of Database will be restored to its default value.